 Some barriers can be cleared up quickly, but others can take years to resolve.
 It depends on their nature and the willingness of the foreign partner to sort them out.
 Some may never be resolved for reasons beyond New Zealand’s control.

-Sometimes non-tariff barriers exist for good reasons – for example, regulations to protect public health or the environment.
+Sometimes these trade barriers exist for good reasons – for example, regulations to protect public health or the environment.
 In those cases, foreign governments may agree that New Zealand’s regulations provide equivalent protection, reducing the need to go through two processes.
 Or they may improve their regulations so they meet their purpose without impeding free trade.

 Who to contact

 If you’re a manufacturer, and you’re facing regulator restrictions on your exports such as standards, rules in selling to foreign governments, or other restrictions blocking you from exporting, contact the Ministry of Business, Innovation and Employment (MBIE).

 Email | firstname.lastname@example.org

 Other types of exporters should contact the relevant New Zealand government agencies for help with trade barriers.

 If you export education services, including teaching international students in New Zealand or overseas, and face barriers such as licensing requirements, investment and foreign ownership restrictions or qualifications recognition, contact Education New Zealand for help.

 If you are a service provider or investor and encounter barriers such as foreign equity caps, data storage requirements or procurement rules that are unfairly preventing you from exporting your services offshore, get in touch with the Ministry of Foreign Affairs and Trade (MFAT) for assistance.